MarcusGrass/unix-print/Readme.md

 # Unix print
 A `no_std`, `no_libc` library that allows using Rust's standard syscall macros to output to stdout or stderr.

+Does no buffering or locking which will exhibit poor performance under heavy load, and strange ordering on multithreading.

 *Should work on posix compliant OSes but is only tested on linux

 ## Examples